dkrajzew/degrotesque/README.md

 trunk
 -----

-* added the -u/--unicode option which forces to use unicode codes insteas of HTML entities
+* added the -u/--unicode option which forces to use unicode codes instead of HTML entities

 older versions
 --------------